Minnesota Skills-Based Hiring Accelerator

 -

-Providing managers and employees with information about possible career paths, the skills those paths require, and resources to develop those skills
+Managers and employees are provided with information about possible career paths, the skills those paths require, and resources to develop those skills

 Why is this important?